TheRealJake12/Kade-Engine-Community/index.md

-## Welcome to the Kade Engine Community
+## KEC

-quick lil test to fix the outdated state lol this is really a test for smth
+Kade Engine Community is a fork of [Kade Engine](https://github.com/KadeDev/Kade-Engine.git) that aims to fix most of its issues.

-### Changelog
+Includes Notesplashes, Tons of Optimizations, Options, as well as a generally smooth experience.